baetyl/baetyl/doc/us-en/tutorials/Message-synchronize-with-iothub-through-remote-module.md

-/*
-Title: Message synchronize between OpenEdge and Baidu IoT Hub via remote module
-Sort: 40
-*/

 # Message Synchronize between OpenEdge and Baidu IoT Hub via Remote Module

 **Statement**

 > + The operating system as mentioned in this document is Darwin.
-> + The MQTT client toolkit as mentioned in this document are [MQTTBOX](../Resources-download) and [MQTT.fx](../Resources-download).
+> + The MQTT client toolkit as mentioned in this document are [MQTTBOX](../Resources-download.md) and [MQTT.fx](../Resources-download.md).
-> + The hub and remote module images used have published by [BIE Cloud Management Suite](https://cloud.baidu.com/product/bie.html): ：`hub.baidubce.com/openedgedev/openedge-hub:latest`、`hub.baidubce.com/openedgedev/openedge-remote-mqtt-linux-amd64:latest`
+> + The hub and remote module images used have published by [BIE Cloud Management Suite](https://cloud.baidu.com/product/bie.html): ：`hub.baidubce.com/openedge/openedge-hub:latest`、`hub.baidubce.com/openedge/openedge-remote-mqtt-linux-amd64:latest`
 > + Docker images compiled from the OpenEdge source code also can be used.
-More detailed contents please refer to [Build OpenEdge from source](../setup/Build-OpenEdge-from-Source)
+More detailed contents please refer to [Build OpenEdge from source](../setup/Build-OpenEdge-from-Source.md)
 > + The Remote Hub as mentioned in this document is [Baidu IoT Hub](https://cloud.baidu.com/product/iot.html)

 The Remote Module was developed to meet the needs of the IoT scenario.
-The OpenEdge(via Local Hub Module) can synchronize message with Remote Hub services(such as [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), [AWS IoT Core](https://amazonaws-china.com/iot-core/), [Baidu IoT Hub](https://cloud.baidu.com/product/iot.html), etc.) via the Remote Module.
+The OpenEdge(via Local Hub Module) can synchronize message with Remote Hub services([Baidu IoT Hub](https://cloud.baidu.com/product/iot.html)) via the Remote Module.
 That is to say, through the Remote Module, we can either subscribe the message from Remote Hub and publish it to the Local Hub Module or subscribe the message from Local Hub Module and publish it to Remote Hub service.
-The configuration of Remote Module can refer to [Remote Module Configuration](./Config-interpretation).
+The configuration of Remote Module can refer to [Remote Module Configuration](./Config-interpretation.md).

 ## Workflow